-This reporting period (April 1, 2020 through March 31, 2021) was during the peak of the COVID-19 pandemic which caused many of our locations to temporarily closed, greatly reducing our energy consumption.
-Our total energy consumption and emissions intensity were reduced by 65% (see page 43) and 70% (see page 46) year-over-year, respectively.
+This reporting period (April 1, 2021, to March 31, 2022) saw some reopening of our facilities after last year's COVID-19 pandemic temporary closures.
+The previous reporting period (April 1, 2020, to March 31, 2021) was during the peak of the COVID-19 pandemic which caused many of our locations to temporarily closed, greatly reducing our energy consumption.
+The increase from last year in energy consumption and emissions intensity this year is a result of many of our facilities resuming function.

 As a charity that focuses on the health and well-being of our communities, we strive towards leadership in environmental sustainability and community resilience to support these neighbours, especially those most vulnerable and marginalized.
-We are proud to have been selected as one of Canada's Greenest Employers for eleven consecutive years and one of Greater Toronto's Top Employers for the last 13 consecutive years.
+We are proud to have been selected as one of Canada's Greenest Employers for eleven consecutive years and one of Greater Toronto's Top Employers for the last thirteen consecutive years.
 We believe it is important to share information regarding our sustainability journey, hence our decision to continue publishing an annual Sustainability Report.
 It supports our efforts to be accountable and transparent for our sustainability actions.
 It provides the opportunity to record and report on our actions as we continue along the path towards recurring and comparable measuring, monitoring, and reporting on progress towards our sustainability and resiliency goals.
-We are continuing to work towards leadership as an environmentally conscious charitable organization through our adoption of a GRI-compliant framework for our sustainability reporting.
+We are continuing to work towards leadership as an environmentally conscious charitable organization through our adoption of a GRIcompliant framework for our sustainability reporting.